zsparal/api-documentation/source/guides/giftcards.rst

 If you need a different brand, please reach out to your account manager or our support department.

-Using the Mollie Checkout, your customer can pay part of the payment using gift cards and pay any remaining amount due using the other payment methods enabled on your website profile.
+Using the :ref:`checkout`, your customer can pay part of the payment using gift cards and pay any remaining amount due using the other payment methods enabled on your website profile.

 Contracting and settlement